JonathonLuiten/Dynamic3DGaussians/README.md

 Please let me know if there is anyway you think the code could be cleaner.

-## Potential bugs:
+## Previous bugs
-This code works quite well and gives excellent results.
-However I have noted that sometimes it does give somewhat worse results compared to my older messy code, and perhaps this is because there may have been some bugs introduced in the cleanup process.
-I don't know exactly where or why the results are different (or even if they are different, maybe I was getting bad results randomly), and I don't have time to do a thorough investigation myself.
-Releasing this code as-is now because many people have been asking for it, and maybe together we can figure this out.
-I would love any help investigating this, and in general figure out anyway to improve this code and the results.
-I am happy to share old code with people who want to explicitly find the differences, on the conditions that (a) it is only used for improving this code base, and (b) it is deleted and not built upon / used after.
-This code is thus a work in progress.
+Before a recent [commit](https://github.com/JonathonLuiten/Dynamic3DGaussians/commit/a246ec6065a86b8c3f1c83f38c66df8954ffc4bf) there was a bug in this code.
+This has now been fixed and the code now seems like it is working bug free.
+On Oct 17 I also updated the pretrained model link to the most recent working code version.
+Please make sure to pull code to latest version AND redownload the pretrained models.

-## Differences to paper:
+## Differences to paper
 This codebase contains some significant changes from the results presented in the currently public version of the paper.
 Both this codebase and the corresponding [paper](https://arxiv.org/pdf/2308.09713.pdf) are work-in-progress and likely to change in the near future.
-Until I find time to update the paper (eta December 1st) the code here is the more up-to-date public facing version of these two.
+Until I find time to update the paper (ETA Dec 15th) the code here is the more up-to-date public facing version of these two.

 Differences:
  - In the paper we 'hard fixed' the colour to be perfectly consistent over time for each Gaussian by simply not updating it after the first timestep.